jaguart/kompl/doc/example-style.md

-# Kompl - Using the STYLE argument
+# Kompl - the STYLE argument

 The STYLE argument is a shorthand that sets several OPTIONS to named presets.